-The Indonesia Arrival Card is an essential document that must be completed by all foreign travelers before entering Indonesia.
-This card collects basic information about each visitor, including passport details, purpose of visit, length of stay, and accommodation address while in the country.
-Starting in 2024, the Indonesian government has introduced a digital version of the card, allowing travelers to fill it out online before arrival, streamlining the immigration process at airports and seaports.
+The Indonesia Arrival Card is a mandatory document that all foreign travelers must complete before entering Indonesia.
+It collects essential information such as passport details, purpose of visit, length of stay, and accommodation address in the country.
+Starting in 2025, Indonesia has introduced a new unified digital arrival card, which replaces the previous web-based system with a single arrival card valid across all of Indonesia and allows travelers to complete it online within 72 hours before arrival.
+This updated system streamlines immigration procedures at airports and seaports, reducing waiting times and paperwork.

-In this guide, we’ll walk you through the key details and practical steps you need to know about the Indonesia Arrival Card.
-By understanding the procedures in advance, you can avoid common mistakes at immigration and ensure a smooth, stress-free start to your journey.
+In this guide, we’ll walk you through everything you need to know about the 2025 Indonesia Arrival Card, including step-by-step instructions and practical tips.
+By preparing in advance, you can avoid common mistakes at immigration and start your trip smoothly and stress-free.

 What is the Indonesia Arrival Card?